Aerify-Digital/aer-docs-site/docs/pages/aertiny-hp/aertiny-hp.md

 :::

 :::warning[CAUTION]
-Improper pinouts and connections risk permenant damage to your device or heating element!
+Improper pinouts and connections risk permanent damage to your device or heating element!
 :::

 ### XLR Pinout: